fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Judgement will not begin until thousands of years people will wait.

-the prophet Muhammad SAW will recognize Muslims because of Wudu.

-Every criminal every tyrant will be marked and stamped. everyone's sin will be revealed unless Allah choses to hide some of them. everyone will come out of their graves.

-Jinns and every animal will be resurrected as well.

-The prophet (ﷺ   ) said As we all come back, the earth is flattened out of the glory and obedience to Allah SWT and each and every single person will not be able to move from the spot that they are standing in the place of assembly.
-And I would be the first person to be called to Allah and fall in prostration.

-When I raise my head and suddenly see Jibreel (as) on the right side of the Most Merciful and you know what he says in this " I swear by Allah Jibreel never  ﷺ    Allah before that Day.

-People will come to Adam and ask him to interrogate but he will reject it. and after Nuh, Musa, Isa and some others, people will come to the prophet Muhammad. and he will say that is my task.

-There will be pool from Al Kawthar near the prophet Muhammad, and it will be allowed to sincere Muslims to drink from it.
-Allah says in the Quran that He has already gifted the prophet Muhammad Al Kawthar, the main river of Jannah.
-It's water is pure white and whoever drinks for it will not feel thirst for thousands of years.

-People will hear Jahannah roar and it will have desire to take the sinners.

-People will have their good deeds on the right side and their bad deeds on the left side.

 It will be the time of Ultimate Justice.
 Allah's promise will be fulfilled for everyone.

 People will have pass through the Sirat bridge above Jahannam. and it will be easy to pass for good people and it will be difficult to pass for bad people and they will fall to Jahannam.
 Animals sacrificed in the name of Allah will assist people to pass the Sirat.